-Botanical Name: LYCIUM BARBARUM; Family Solanaceae
+Botanical Name: LYCIUM BARBARUM; Family solanaceae

 Pollinator: Self pollinating.

-Foliage: Glossy emerald green elongated leaves, on graceful vine-like branches.
+Foliage: Glossy emerald-green elongated leaves, on graceful vine-like branches.

-Blooms: Early Summer.
+Blooms: Early Summer to Fall.

-Fruit: Glossy bright orange-red, oval 1/2 inches long.
+Fruit: Glossy bright orange-red, oval 1/2 - 1inch long.

-Growth Rate: Medium growth.
+Growth Rate: Medium growth rate.

 Pruning: Heavy pruning will help keep the plant looking nice, and increase berry production.
 Can also be trained to a support.
 The older the plant, the more upright it can be trained.